 All ordinances that pertain to the residential and business zoning remain in effect for all improvements.
-It is still necessary to obtain building permits, Joint Land Use Board approval as necessary.
+It is still necessary to obtain building permits, Planning Board or Board of Adjustment approval as necessary.

 This is no different than if one lived in another part of town.
 The only significant difference is that for any exterior improvement requiring a permit, a review by the Historic Preservation Commission is required.
 For permit only applications, the Commission has the authority for approval or denial.
 In the case of Board of Adjustment or Planning Board approval, the Commission makes a recommendation for consideration by the appropriate Board.